 British Library (Open Mon. – Sat.; see website for details)

 Nearest Tube Station: King’s Cross/St. Pancras (Piccadilly or Victoria Lines)

 Online Catalogs: Variable

 Notes: The main branch is the St. Pancras location.
 You will need to register for a reader’s card in advance.
 Bring a photo ID and a separate document with proof of address.
 As with the National Archives, you should plan to get there early during peak summer months.
 Note that the BL has 11 reading rooms that specialize in different areas.
 You may need to change reading rooms, depending on what you are looking at.
 Flash-free digital photography is permitted, but researchers should get the reference staff’s permission on individual manuscripts first.
 Wireless access is available for registered readers, and the Library has recently added eduroam.
-Bring a £1 coin with you.
-Although this system is changing over, some lockers require a £1 deposit, which is returned when you return your locker key.
+There are lockers downstairs for your belongings.
 There is a cafe and restaurant onsite.

 Parliamentary Archives (Open Mon. – Fri.; by appointment only)